DaveBlooman/daveblooman.github.io/_posts/2017-02-07-Cross Account AWS Lambda Deployments.md

 ### Create Again For Second Account

-Now you have done that, duplicate the process except this time, use Account B ID in the principal section.
-You will now have two IAM roles, both can be used to deploy Lambdas.
+Now you have done that, duplicate the process except this time, when creating Account B IAM, use Account A AWS ID in the principal section.
+This will signal to AWS that you want Account A to be able to assume this role.
+You will now have two IAM roles, both can be used to deploy Lambdas with Account A acting as the primary account.

 If you are using tool such as [Apex](http://apex.run) that manages all your Lambdas, you will need quite open permissions to create, delete and update functions etc.